OpenKH/OpenKh/docs/kh2/file/type/03system.md

 ### Memt party

 This table, found straight after [the entries](#memt-entry), is used to decide which party members are used in a given portion of the game.
-How this table is accessed is unknown, but not all the maps uses it.
+This table is used by [AreaData scripts](./areadata.md#party) and controls what the values actually do.
 The index is the one for [the entries](#memt-entry) object array, so an index of `0` will check what's in the offset `16` and an index of `3` will check what's in the offset `22`.
 When the value is equal to `12` (or `10` for Vanilla), the game will not make that specific pawn available in the party.
 This table seems to be the one responsible to assign or remove specific party members.

 | Offset | Type | Description
 |--------|------|-------------